Compact dimensions and quirky eye-catching design for Nissan’s smallest SUV

 - Leans too much in corners

-Yep, it has a high riding position and there is a four-wheel drive set-up on the top-powered petrol version, but let's get real, you're not going to be using your fancy new Juke for farm work.
+The Juke has a high driving position and there is a four-wheel drive set-up available on the top-powered petrol versions, but let's get real, you're not going to be using your fancy new Juke for farm work.
+Front-wheel drive is standard in most petrol and diesel versions.

-Whatever, its big draw will probably be the price and with that you get a funky looking car, a decent engine and plenty of kit.
-In that respect it makes much more sense than buying a bog-standard Ford Focus, which is a little larger, or top-spec Ford Fiesta that's a little smaller.
+Whatever, its big draw will probably be the price and with that you get a funky looking car, a decent engine range and plenty of kit available across the line-up.

 SUV driving position

 The high-set driving position of the Juke is like that of an SUV, so it offers excellent forward vision and a commanding view of the road ahead and to the sides.
-This makes it easy to place the Juke on the road and anticipate hazards further up the road.
+Because of the rakish looks and the interior design, it still feels quite sporty.

-It’s also very comfortable and simple to get into and out of.
-Add in the excellent comfort of the seats and the ease of adjusting the driving position for drivers of all shapes and sizes and the Juke is one of the comfiest cars in its class.
+It’s also very comfortable and simple to get into and out of, at least for those in the front.
+Add in the excellent comfort of the seats and the ease of adjusting the driving position for drivers of most shapes and sizes and the Juke is pretty comfortable.

-It might look like a three-door but it's actually a five - the rear door handles are disguised next to the windows.
+It might look like a three-door but it's actually a five-door - the rear handles are disguised next to the windows to further promote that athletic image.

 Less impressive to drive